Bratislava–Brno offensive

-The Bratislava–Brno offensive was an offensive conducted by the Red Army in western Slovakia and south Moravia towards the end of World War II.
+The Bratislava–Brno offensive was an offensive conducted by the Red Army in western Slovak Republic and south Moravia towards the end of World War II.
 The offensive was held between 25 March and 5 May 1945 using the forces of the 2nd Ukrainian Front to capture the capital of Slovakia, Bratislava, and the capital of Moravia, Brno.

 Background

 In the spring of 1945, the Red Army launched a major offensive on the southern wing of the Eastern Front.
 On 10 March, the 4th Ukrainian Front began the Moravian-Ostrava offensive, and on 15 March 3rd Ukrainian Front began the Vienna offensive.
 The 2nd Ukrainian Front, which was located between the 3rd and 4th Ukrainian Fronts, was assigned the mission to capture Bratislava and Brno.